odracir04/lend-and-rent/README.md

  ### Sprint Retrospective and Observations
 In regards to the development of the app itself, all but one of the planned features where implemented, although only one included the respective tests.

 Thus far, our team was faced with lack of communication and problems regarding the organization of the project, issues that lead our performance as a team to overall fall below expected.
+As such, we're looking forward to improve on those regards until the next sprint.